metricswave/backend/content/collections/documentation/telegram.md

 If you want to connect a group or channel, simply follow the steps below:

-1. Create the channel or group and invite [@NotifyWaveBot](https://t.me/NotifyWaveBot) as an administrator, if necessary.
+1. Create the channel or group and invite [@NotifyWaveBot](https://t.me/NotifyWaveBot) as an administrator, it's mandatory.

 2. Invite [@IDBot](https://t.me/myidbot) to the channel.
 This bot will help you to see the ID of your channel or group, then you can remove it from the group if you want.